libpd/libpd/csharp/readme.txt

 your solution or project root.

-Add the correct shared library to your project, for Windows add pthreadGC2.dll as well.
+Add the correct shared library to your project, for Windows add libwinpthread-1.dll as well.

 Change the properties for the files after including:
 - Set "Build Action" to "None", if not set to this
 - Set "Copy to Output Directory" to "Copy if newer"

 Currently included binaries for:
-- Windows x86 and amd64
+- Windows x86, amd64
-- Linux x86, amd64, armhf
+- Linux x86, amd64

 If your platform is not included in the list, you must build it yourself from source: https://github.com/libpd/libpd